apiology/wip-limiter/README.md

 [![CircleCI](https://circleci.com/gh/apiology/wip-limiter.svg?style=svg)](https://circleci.com/gh/apiology/wip-limiter)

-Chrome extension to get a visual hint when your Kanban-style WIP limit has been exceeded.
+Chrome extension to get a visual hint in your task-tracking tool when your Kanban-style WIP limit has been exceeded.
 Currently supports Asana.

 ## Using